Exam rules and policies

 If you do not hold one of these forms of identification, you will be expected to obtain one before the exam.
 If you fail to present an acceptable form of identification during the identification checks, you will not be allowed to take your exam.

 An on-screen scientific calculator will be provided.
 You are allowed to use your own non-programmable calculator.
 The use of all other electronic devices is prohibited.
-Mobile phones (including iPhones/smartphones) smart watches, smart glasses and similar devices and electronic equipment capable of communicating or being programmed to hold alphabetic or numerical data and/or formulae are prohibited.The use of all electronic devices is prohibited.
+Mobile phones (including iPhones/smartphones) smart watches (and all watches), smart glasses and similar devices and electronic equipment capable of communicating or being programmed to hold alphabetic or numerical data and/or formulae are prohibited.The use of all electronic devices is prohibited.

 Hearing aids are only permitted when requested prior to the sitting.
 Please apply following the guidelines on reasonable adjustments above.